34 Best Movies Of 2025

-It feels like something we say every year, but 2025 has proven to be a pretty fantastic year for movies, and we're just getting started.
-From original horror hits that broke box office expectations, to capes & tights flicks keeping "superhero fatigue" from ever truly settling in, and everything in between, the films released ahead of what looks to become an explosive Oscar season have been some of the very best of the best.
-Some of the movies featured on this list are currently playing in theaters, while others are currently streaming or available for rental.
-But the one thing that every film on this list has in common is that it's worth tracking down, especially if it's a movie that you're hearing about for the first time.
-We here at /Film watch a lot of movies, and will be updating this list accordingly for the rest of the year.
-But for now, these are the 20 best movies of 2025, so far.
-Give them a watch, talk about them with your friends, and maybe you'll get lucky and find your new favorite movie of the year.
+It feels like something we say every year, but 2025 proved to be a pretty fantastic year for movies.
+From original horror hits that broke box office expectations, to capes & tights flicks keeping "superhero fatigue" from ever truly settling in, and everything in between, these past 12 months have been stacked with fantastic films.
+Some of the movies featured on this list are currently playing in theaters, while others are now streaming or available for rental on digital.
+But the one thing that every movie here has in common is that it's worth tracking down, especially if it's a film that you're hearing about for the first time.
+We here at /Film watch a lot of movies, and these are the best of 2025.
+Give them a watch, talk about them with your friends, and maybe you'll get lucky and find your new favorite film of the year.

 28 Years Later